Whāia te iti kahurangi ki te tūohu koe me he maunga teitei

 Through my father’s line, I am of Scottish and Irish descent.

 In the mid-seventies, I entered into a teaching career and marriage.
-Parenthood followed, during which time I continued to write sporadic, sparse pieces – mostly poetry or descriptive journal-type writing.
+After two years overseas, my husband Robert and I returned to New Zealand.
+Parenthood followed in the early eighties.
+Through this time, I continued to write sporadic, sparse pieces – mostly poetry or descriptive journal-type writing.
 As well, I was a faithful keeper of diaries; the now old-fashioned concept of the Five Year Diary being a favourite way of recording.

 In 2002, my first collection, ‘Feeding the Dogs’ was published by Otago University Press and won the Jessie McKay prize for the Best First Book of Poetry, awarded at the NZ Book Awards, 2003.
 My second collection, ‘Made for Weather’ was published by Otago University Press in 2007.
 My third poetry book, ‘Born to a Red-Headed Woman’ was published by Otago University Press in May, 2014.

 I am presently editing my fourth collection of poems.

 Recently I have branched out into novel-writing, finishing a m.s. for a novel called, ‘Craggan Dhu’.

 With Dunedin writer Jenny Powell, I am the ‘K’ component of the J&K Rolling poetry-reading duo.
 We travel to rural areas with our poetry and invite people from the rural communities we visit, to read their own poetry.
 ‘Breaking City Limits for Fine Country Lines’, is our by-line.
 2018 is is our fourth year of operation.
 Go HERE to read about our ventures.

 You can contact me on my email : kmckcooke @ gmail. com (without spaces).

 Why call this site Cuttings?